 Federal tax incentives for higher education include tax benefits for saving, tax benefits for tuition and related expenses, and tax benefits for student loans—in other words, benefits before, during, and after college attendance.
-These incentives mostly target middle-class households who do not benefit from traditional student aid.
+These incentives mostly target middle-class households who do not benefit from many federal grant programs for students.

 The federal government provides individuals with financial assistance for higher education expenses in two major ways: traditional student aid (through loans, grants, and work study) and tax benefits.
-In 2017, 14 tax benefits were available for college students and their parents.
-These include three broad classes—special tax treatment for education savings plans, tax credits for tuition and related expenses, and tax deductions for tuition and fees, as well as student loan payments The Joint Committee of Taxation estimates these tax benefits will cost the federal government $144.7 billion between 2017 and 2021.
-These estimates account for recent tax law changes made by the 2017 Tax Cuts and Jobs Act (P.L.
-115-97) and the extension of certain expiring tax provisions as part of budget reconciliation (P.L.
-115-123).
+In 2019, over a dozen tax benefits were available for college students and their parents.
+These include three broad classes—special tax treatment for education savings plans, tax credits for tuition and related expenses, and tax deductions for tuition and fees, as well as student loan payments.
+The Joint Committee of Taxation estimates these tax benefits will cost the federal government $131.4 billion between 2019 and 2022.

 Tax benefits for higher education are frequently oriented toward the middle class rather than the poorest households, who benefit more from traditional student aid (table 1).
 The largest benefits are tax credits: the American opportunity tax credit (AOTC) and the lifetime learning credit (LLC).
 Although the AOTC is refundable, both credits largely accrue to middle-class households, as these households typically have larger out-of-pocket expenses for higher education than lower-income households, who receive traditional aid.
-Allowing parents to claim a personal exemption for students ages 19 to 23 (before 2018) also helped middle-class households more than poor households, as the value of exemptions is tied to tax rates and middle-class households face higher tax rates.
 The Congressional Budget Office estimates that nearly all other tax benefits for higher education similarly benefit middle- and upper-class families.
-The one exception: allowing college dependents to qualify as children for the refundable earned income tax credit, which primarily benefits taxpayers in the bottom two quintiles.
+The one exception is a provision allowing college dependents to qualify as children for the refundable earned income tax credit, which primarily benefits taxpayers in the bottom two quintiles.

 In addition to the benefits discussed above, tax benefits for education include a business deduction for work-related education expenses; an exclusion from taxable income of scholarships, grants, tuition reductions, and employer-provided educational assistance; and penalty-free early withdrawals from individual retirement accounts if the funds are used for educational expenses.